flet-dev/website/docs/tutorials/python-calculator.md

 ---
 title: Create Calculator app in Python with Flet
-sidebar_label: Calculator app in Python
+sidebar_label: Python - Calculator app
-slug: python-calc
+slug: python-calculator
 ---

 In this tutorial we will show you, step-by-step, how to create a Calculator app in Python using Flet framework and deploy it as a web app.
 The app is [a simple console program](https://github.com/flet-dev/examples/blob/main/python/tutorials/calc/calc.py), yet it is a multi-platform application with similar to iPhone calculator app UI: